orbeon/orbeon-forms-doc/XPath-Function-Library.md

 The function:

-- determines the current language based on `xml:lang`attribute in scope where the function is in use
+- determines the current language based on `xml:lang`attribute in scope where the function is in used
 -  resolves the closest relevant resources instance
   - specified instance name if present
   - `orbeon-resources` or `fr-form-resources` (for Form Runner compatibility) if absent